b-lambert/course-manager/README.md

-# Coursera Front End Take Home Assignment
+# College Course manager app

 This is a React Application hosted on an ExpressJS server.

 ## Prerequisites

-1. You must have [NPM](https://docs.npmjs.com/getting-started/installing-node) installed on your machine (Running npm install shouldn't be necessary).
+1. You must have [NPM](https://docs.npmjs.com/getting-started/installing-node) installed on your machine.

-## Deployment
+## Local Deployment

 1. Extract the project from the .zip file
 2. Navigate the root project directory.